ChrisMichael11/Consumer_Complaint_Project/README.md

 The data provided is anonomized with respect to customer names/account numbers/other personal information.

 The data contains the "target" label for the analysis in the "Company response to consumer" column.
-This column was converted to a two category list for classification:
+The data is imbalanced (80/20).
+This is addressed using undersampling libraries in SKLearn.

 The following scheme was used for classification: